Licensing options for this format begin with FME Professional Edition.

 The performance of this format is dependent on the amount of memory allocated to the Java Virtual Machine (JVM).
 The following environment variables allow you to specify memory available to Java Plugins:

-- FME_JVM_MAX_HEAP_SIZE: Maximum heap size for initializing JVM.
-Default value is 16384K.
+- FME_JVM_MAX_HEAP_SIZE: Maximum heap size for initializing the JVM.

 Note: To pass additional parameters used by FME to the Java Virtual Machine, use the JAVA_TOOL_OPTIONS environment variable.